DeCole Shoemate Robertson enters her ninth season as Lander's assistant women's basketball coach. Robertson was hired in August of 2011.

 Kevin Pederson, Assistant Camp Director

-Pederson is the winningest coach in Lander women's basketball history with an overall 237-131 record in 12 seasons.
-He has taken the Bearcats to nine Peach Belt Conference tournaments and eight NCAA tournaments in the past decade.
+Pederson is the winningest coach in Lander women's basketball history with an overall 286-148 record in 14 seasons.
+He has taken the Bearcats to 11 Peach Belt Conference tournaments and 10 NCAA tournaments in the past 12 years.